Miloszzz2/Miloszzz2/README.md

 - 👋 Hi, I’m @Miloszzz2
+- 📋 Mostly Writing in JS (React, Next.Js, Astro) and Flutter
-- 🌱 I’m currently learning Go, Rust
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me - coming soon...
 <!---
 Miloszzz2/Miloszzz2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.